ACW1/hitchens/_posts/2018-08-12-the-adventure-of-the-priory-school.md

 title: The Adventure of the Priory School
 author: Arthur Conan Doyle
 backgrim: priory.jpg
 caption: The Priory in Sorrento
+bandkleur: '#ebc699'
 category: literature
 layout: post
 ---